Hero Background

 What Is DFARS 7012?

 DFARS 7012 was designed to provide a framework for the protection of sensitive information known as Controlled Unclassified Information (CUI) within the DIB.
-As defined by the Defense Counterintelligence and Security Agency, “CUI is government created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations and government wide policies.”
+As defined by the Defense Counterintelligence and Security Agency, “CUI is government-created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations, and government-wide policies.”
 As the name implies, CUI does not refer to classified information or data maintained within government agencies.
+The clause also requires contractors to rapidly report (within 72 hours) cyber incidents to DoD via DIBNet.

 What Are Flow Down Requirements and Who Is Subjected to Them?

-The awarded (prime) contractor assumes the responsibility for ensuring that its multi-tiered supply chain of subcontractors, vendors, and partners who provide services to them understand and execute the various DFARS 7012 requirements that apply to them.
-This includes placing relevant DFARS compliant provisions in all subcontracts.
-Most importantly, any company in the subcontractor supply chain that stores, handles, or transmits CUI must comply with NIST SP 800-171 in its entirety.
+The awarded (prime) contractor assumes the responsibility for ensuring that its multi-tiered supply chain of subcontractors, vendors, and partners understand and execute the various DFARS 7012 requirements that apply to them.
+This includes placing relevant DFARS-compliant provisions in all subcontracts.
+Most importantly, DFARS CUI regulations require any company in the subcontractor supply chain that stores, handles, or transmits CUI must comply with NIST SP 800-171 in its entirety.

-These DFARS requirements essentially “flow down” from the prime to its subcontractor supply chain, all of whom must comply with DFARS requirements, with the prime on the hook for enforcement.
-While it may seem redundant, flow down requirements play a vital role in ensuring that CUI is protected wherever it travels and that DFARS cybersecurity requirements are consistently enforced amongst all relevant parties.
+These DFARS 7012 requirements essentially “flow down” from the prime to its subcontractor supply chain, all of whom must comply with DFARS cybersecurity requirements, with the prime on the hook for enforcement.
+While it may seem redundant, flow-down requirements play a vital role in ensuring that CUI is protected wherever it travels and that DFARS cybersecurity requirements are consistently enforced amongst all relevant parties.

 In a presentation in October 2018, the Department of Defense stated: